 Submit to engineer for approval a detailed traffic control plan for any changes to the proposed traffic control as shown on the plans.
-Submit the plan 14 days before the preconstruction conference, or if after the preconstruction conference, 14 days before the intended use of the revised traffic control.
+Submit the plan 14 days prior to the preconstruction conference, or if after the preconstruction conference, 14 days prior to the intended use of the revised traffic control.
 A request does not constitute approval.